-Stories from the Chestnut Woods could so easily have been a misery memoir but thankfully it’s not.
+Stories from the Chestnut Woods could so easily have been a misery memoir or poverty porn but thankfully it’s not.
 Instead director/writer Gregor Bozic has crafted an elegiac film of real beauty and poignancy.

 It’s set on the border where old Yugoslavia (now Slovenia) meets Italy, a region that’s been in decline for a long time and, judging by most of the houses and the people in them, has seen better days.
-The people who are left are old, or they’re young with a plan to get out quick and take advantage of the prosperity that’s transforming the rest of the post Second World War era.
+The people who are left are either old, or they’re young and have a plan to get out quick and take advantage of the prosperity that’s transforming much of the rest of Europe in the post Second World War era.

 Mario (Massimo De Francovich) represents the former.
-A kindly but careful carpenter we meet at a bar playing a hotly contested local variation on rock, paper, scissors before heading home to be fed by his wife Dora (Giusi Merli), who complains about not feeling well.
+A kindly but careful carpenter we meet at a bar where he plays a hotly contested local variation on rock, paper, scissors before heading home to be fed by his wife Dora (Giusi Merli), who complains about not feeling well.

 Did you bring in the wood, he asks.
 And the water?
 She replies that she did.
 You can’t be that ill then, can you, he reasons logically, the wife clearly pegged as a beast of burden.
 But she is ill, and soon, in the film’s most harrowing sequence, Mario and Dora are heading for the doctor’s on the back of a rickety cart, where without even examining her, the doctor comes to the brutal conclusion that, at Dora’s age (not yet 70, she says), the woman is done for.